uwcirg/truenth-portal/docs/source/docker.rst

 Building the portal
 -------------------

-The portal Docker image can be built using Debian packages from a remote Debian repository (default Bintray) or locally, from packages placed in the ``artifacts`` directory.
+The portal Docker image can be built using Debian packages from a remote Debian repository (default Bintray) or locally, from packages placed in the ``debian/artifacts`` directory.

 Remote Debian Repo
 ~~~~~~~~~~~~~~~~~~